*NOTE- Does not fit the PT111-G2 or G2C

 The Lakeline Guide Rod is inserted into the smaller diameter spring, which is inserted into the Recoil Spring Sleeve.
 The larger, Taurus factory spring is installed over the Recoil Spring Sleeve and the assembly is carefully put into place in the slide of your 24/7 Compact-G2.
 Then the slide can be locked back with the slide lock and the Recoil End Screw is installed into the end of the guide rod using the thread locking compound.
 The Recoil Screw can be tightened using a 9mm open end wrench, crescent wrench or by hand.
 It doesn’t take very much torque.
 From there, you do have to let the thread locking compound cure for 24 hours, and your guide rod assembly in your pistol is ready to go!

-Sold in the Continental U.S., Alaska and Hawaii only.
+Sold in the Continental U.S., Alaska, Hawaii, and Puerto Rico only.

 WARNING: This product can expose you to chemicals which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov.